Nov/Dec 2020 (Dates TBA) | Online Event

 What is the VR Theater?

 The VR Theater is a world-class showcase of exemplary virtual reality storytelling that celebrates the early evolution of the medium.
-The main program is a showcase of the best VR narrative content experienced in a high-end, seated, panoramic, multi-viewer immersive space, running approximately 30 mins from start to finish.
+The main program is a showcase of the best VR narrative content experienced in a virtual immersive space, running approximately 30 minutes from start to finish.

 What is the VR Theater looking for?